 What kind of job can I get after completing an aged or disability care course?

 Upon completion of this course, you may find employment in a range of aged or disability care centers as:

 How much can I get paid as a care worker?

-According to the government data (job outlook), median pay for full-time non-managerial employees is $1,265 with very strong future growth.
+According to the government data (job outlook), the median pay for full-time non-managerial employees is $1,265 with solid future growth.

-There are approximately 177,200 workers currently employed in the industry with 80% of them being females and 33% being full-time employees.
-The number of jobs is expected to go up to 222,300 by 2024.
+There are approximately 177,200 workers currently employed in the industry, with 80% of them being females and 33% being full-time employees.
+The number of jobs can grow up to 222,300 by 2024.

 So, what should you choose?

-Well, both these courses are extremely similar and likely to land you a job very quickly.
-Historically, overwhelming majority of our graduates have been successful in securing employment as soon as they complete their course.
+Well, both these courses are highly similar and likely to land you a job very quickly.
+Historically, the overwhelming majority of our graduates have successfully secured employment as soon as they complete their course.

-Upon completion of the aged care speciality, you are likely to find employment in the aged care centres such as Ozcare, Bluecare, Anglicare, Bolton Clarke, Tri care etc.
+Upon completing the aged care specialty, you are likely to find employment in the aged care centres such as Ozcare, Bluecare, Anglicare, Bolton Clarke, Tri care, etc.

 Upon completing the disability care specialty, you are likely to find employment in the disability support providers, also known as NDIS providers, such as CPL, Uniting care, Centa care, Kin care, etc.